tramngo/R-Project-Exploring-the-NYC-Airbnb-Market-/README.md

 # RProject-Exploring-the-NYC-Airbnb-Market-

-This project allowed me to apply the skills from the Importing and Cleaning Data with R skill track in DataCamp, including importing from different file types and cleaning numerical, categorical, and date data.
+In this project, I applied my data importing and cleaning skills to uncover insights about the Airbnb market in New York City.

+I imported data from multiple file types and combined them to answer questions about the Airbnb market in New York.
+I also used my string cleaning and date manipulation skills to extract accurate information from the datasets.